-Assembly is super simple.
+Assembly is super simple for this monitor, as well as for the LG Flatron E2350V, 23-inch LED monitor.
 Just screw the base to the arm of the monitor and remove the inserted pin so the panel can swivel a full 90 degrees if needed.
 Connect the power cord and AC adapter and then select an input.
 It should be noted, upon connecting two devices via Dual Link (ex. digital camera & PC), Picture-in-Picture only works if a DisplayPort is one of the 2 inputs used.
 Input options include 1x DisplayPort, 1x HDMI, 1x DVI.
 Other connectivity types – 3x USB 3.0 ports and a single 3.5mm headphone/speaker jack.

 The LG 27EA83-D ColorPrime offers up no real “pop” in the aesthetic appeal.
-It’s not a bad looking monitor but it’s evident all the innovation is held within.
-It’s all black from stand to bezel with a unassuming LG logo in the lower center of the bezel.
-It ships with user manual and installation CD, power cord + AC adapter, DVi-D dual cable, DisplayPort cable, A-B USB 3.0 cable, a back adapter cover for keeping the AC adapter locked in place and a cable tie to keep the cords nice and neat.
-An included DisplayPort cable is rare and a welcomed addition.
+It’s not a bad-looking monitor but it’s evident all the innovation is held within.
+It’s all black from stand to the bezel with an unassuming LG logo in the lower center of the bezel.
+It ships with user manual and installation CD, power cord + AC adapter, DVI-D dual cable, DisplayPort cable, A-B USB 3.0 cable, a back adapter cover for keeping the AC adapter locked in place and a cable tie to keep the cords nice and neat.
+An included DisplayPort cable is a rare and welcomed addition.
 Plus the monitor doubles as a highly useful 3-way high-speed USB 3.0 hub.

 The LG 27EA83-D excelled in every scenario thrown its way.
 Movies and games are given a new lease on life.
 Enough cannot be said about the color vibrancy, brightness and crisp clarity.
 Editing media in Adobe Premiere Elements and Sony Vegas Pro is an absolute dream, where color matching the source content is consistently obtainable and easier than ever.
 I prefer deeper blacks than the default setting.
 But this is achieved with an HDMI connection and some time spent in the OSD.